 More current testing results for the High School SAT and IB Exams can also be found on the school web site and are updated as results become available.
-IB results can be found here.
+Grades and score results can be found here.

 In March of 2017, CAISL hosted a 2-person team from the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS) for a three-day visit to CAISL.
 CAISL's most recent 10-Year "full" visit was March 2012 so the March 2017 was what is called a "5-Year Visit," half-way through the cycle.

 CAISL hosted two representatives, one each from CIS and NEASC,.
 As a result of their findings, CAISL continues to be accredited through the 2021-2022 school year, during which another Visit will take place..

 CAISL continues to be authorized by the IB Organization to offer the IB Diploma Program and to be recognized by and receive assistance from the Department of State of the USA.
 CAISL also has permanent license with the Portuguese Ministry of Education,